Other Scientific Names:

 How Do I Control It?

 Small infestations can be controlled manually by pulling up the entire plant, including its roots.
 Wear protective gloves when pulling and handling plants.
 If you pull flowering plants, seal them in a plastic bag and put them in the trash—not in your compost or yard waste.
+It's important to properly dispose of pulled plants as wilted plants are more palatable than live plants.
 Pull plants while the soil is still moist, roots will come out more easily.
 Roots left in the ground may resprout so remove as much as possible and continue to monitor the area.
 Plants are easier to find when they are beginning to form their flowering stems, but if you can pull the plants as rosettes, you will have less plant material to dispose of.
 Large infestations are better handled by a combination of manual and chemical controls.
 Mowing alone is not effective as tansy ragwort can re-sprout if entire plant is not removed, behaving as a perennial until the plant is removed.
 Mowing can be used as an interim measure to keep it from blooming and going to seed, but other control methods will be needed the same year before flowers form.

 Good pasture management techniques will help to prevent or reduce infestations.
 Seed and/or plant areas with non-invasive plants to provide competition and suppress seed germination of tansy ragwort.